Leannelb/all-goals-daily-study/100DaysOfCode/Ascending100daysnotes.md

 - We seen how to manage storage with Kubernetes
 - both continuous for deployment and stateful storage & we finished Nana's Kubernetes course, thank you nana we learned a lot!

+  ### Day 54
+- back to maxes course
+- implemented form validation with change handlers and useState to check the validity of a form
+- lots going on in the form component, so we extracted the validation logic of inputs to it's own custom hook to be used wherever we want in the app
+- got this approach working.

+## Day 55
+Following maxes tutorial again to continue to impment our custom hook we made for form valadation
+- tried to connect to a firebase backend to pull our meals from a database instead of hard coding dummy data into our applicaton

+## Day 56
+Following maxes tutorial again to continue to impment our custom hook we made for form valadation
+- tried to connect to a firebase backend to pull our meals from a database instead of hard coding dummy data into our applicaton

+## Day 57
+Building out meals application & retrieved the meals from the Firebase backend Motivation & chit chat - good ol' Lillys back at it again, I love the chat's with you guys!
+We also discussed 1. useEffect 2.
+Asynchronous functions 3.
+Errors & error handling 4.
+Try & catch blocks